andrewsdsmith/rag-podcast-fullstack/README.md

 ## Prerequisites

 I did some preprocessing to the transcripts that included summarising 5 minute segments and creating embeddings using `jinaai/jina-embeddings-v3`.
 This model ranks highly on the [MTEB leaderboard](https://huggingface.co/spaces/mteb/leaderboard) considering it's size, has a small memory footprint and produces a rich 1024 dimensional embedding.
+Thereofore, the same model has been used for generating embeddings of user questions before cosine similarity search on the podcast transcripts.

-The preprocessing has been left out of this repo as it doesn't fit the scope of this particular project.
-If you would like to know more about the preprocessing or have any questions, please feel free to reach out.
+> **Note:** The preprocessing has been left out of this repo as it doesn't fit the scope of this particular project.
+It was run "once-off" and not designed to be a real-time pipeline into our database.

+For the answer generation I have used OpenAI's GPT-4 model.

+Therefore, to run the application in any environment you will need to have the following:

+- A Jina Embeddings API key.
+This is available for free at [Jina Embeddings API](https://jina.ai/embeddings/)
+- An OpenAI API key.

+I have provided a `.env.template` file in the root directory that you can use to set up your environment variables.
+You can use this to setup your `.env` and fill in the required values for local development.
+For deployment you can update your Github secrets which will be used in the [workflow](.github/workflows/deploy.yml) to copy over the environment variables using AWS SSM.

 # Code Quality